mdx-workshop/mdx-submissions21/paper.md

 ## Latent Source

-Music source separation aims to separate hard-labeled target instruments set defined by human's definition.
+Music source separation aims to separate symbolic-labeled target instruments sets defined by the training dataset.
 However, some musical sub-components can be grouped as a single instrument even if they have different sonic characteristics.
 For example, bass-drum and Hi-hat are included in `drums set' though they have different timbre.
 Arbitrary instruments set, which do not share the common acoustic features, might make a model hinder separating it from a mixture.
 It is even more challenging for conditioned source separation models, which modulate internal features according to a given conditioning symbol.

-Some existing studies adopted latent source analysis [@choi:2020; @wisdom:2020; @choi:2021] to relax the problems caused by arbitrary grouped instruments' sets.
+Some existing studies adopted latent source analysis [@choi:2020; @wisdom:2020; @choi:2021] to relax the problems caused by symbolically grouped instruments' sets.
 They assume that a model can learn a latent source that can deal with a more detailed aspect of sound from a given training dataset.
 For example, a LaSAFT block aims to analyze frequency patterns of latent sources.
 It aggregates the analyzed patterns by computing an attention matrix between latent sources and a given input conditioning symbol (e.g., one-hot encoding vector that specifies which source a user wants to separate).
+In this paper, we apply the concepts of latent source to consider sub-components of grouped instrument's set.